git/git.github.io/rev_news/drafts/edition-85.md

   contributing.

-  And once you have a working change, don't be afraid to submit it out of fear that it's not "good enough."
-The goal we all share is to make Git as good as it can possibly be, so your contribution - no matter how small or trivial you think it is - is a valuable part of what makes this project succeed.
+  And once you have a working change, don't be afraid to submit it out of fear that it's not "good enough".
+The goal we all share is to make Git as good as it can possibly be, so your contribution -- no matter how small or trivial you think it is -- is a valuable part of what makes this project succeed.

 * If there's one tip you would like to share with other Git developers, what would it be?

   Keep learning and trying new things!
-The Git development community has a vast range of experience across its members - from people who worked on it since the beginning to people making their first open source contribution ever.
+The Git development community has a vast range of experience across its members -- from people who worked on it since the beginning to people making their first open source contribution ever.
 But it's also an easy place to get stuck in "your niche" (if you're lucky, you get stuck with a couple of other people so you can review each